-I like to tell mamas that nutrients are right for your body.
-Don’t worry about carbs, fat or protein right off the bat.
-Focus on nourishing your body for optimal healthy and lactation.
+I like to tell mamas that nutrients are right for their bodies.
+Don’t worry about carbs, fat, or protein right off the bat.
+Focus on nourishing your body for optimal health and lactation.

 What does a good breastfeeding meal plan for weight loss look like?

-Protein lactation smoothie made with a postpartum + lactatio protein powder, frozen fruit and fresh spinach.
+Protein lactation smoothie made with a postpartum + lactation protein powder, frozen fruit, and fresh spinach.

-A handfull of nuts with fresh berries, sliced cucumbers and hummus, apple slices with 1 tbsp of peanut butter.
+A handful of nuts with fresh berries, sliced cucumbers, hummus, and apple slices with 1 tbsp of peanut butter.

-You can also grab this breastfeeding cook book with skinny meals just for breastfeeding mamas to help with weight loss and milk supply!
+You can also grab the breastfeeding cookbook with skinny meals just for breastfeeding mamas to help with weight loss and milk supply!